awsdocs/amazon-dynamodb-developer-guide/doc_source/Query.md

 A filter expression cannot contain partition key or sort key attributes\.
 You need to specify those attributes in the key condition expression, not the filter expression\.

 The syntax for a filter expression is identical to that of a condition expression\.
-Filter expressions can use the same comparators, functions, and logical operators as a condition expression, with the addition of the extra not-equals operator (<>)\.
-For more information, [Condition Expressions](Expressions.ConditionExpressions.md)\.
+Filter expressions can use the same comparators, functions, and logical operators as a condition expression, with the addition of the not\-equals operator \(`<>`\)\.
+For more information, see [Condition Expressions](Expressions.ConditionExpressions.md)\.

 **Example**
 The following AWS CLI example queries the `Thread` table for a particular `ForumName` \(partition key\) and `Subject` \(sort key\)\.
 Of the items that are found, only the most popular discussion threads are returned—in other words, only those threads with more than a certain number of `Views`\.